enricllagostera/p5.beholder/README.md

 ## Features

-With this library, you can use the functions of the Beholder library through the `b5` object.
+With this library, you can use the functions of the Beholder library through the `beholder` object.
 It takes care of initializing and updating in the correct moments.

 ### Utilities